intrinsic-org/anonymization/README.md

 The Anonymization works by encrypting each row with AES encryption.
 We also enrich the CSV with a simhash column to allow for searching and matching of anonymized data.

-## Features

-- Anonymize CSV files by encrypting PII columns using AES encryption.
-- De-anonymize previously anonymized CSV files by decrypting PII columns.
-- Supports custom YAML schemas to define which columns contain PII.
-- Generate a secret key for encryption/decryption or provide your own key.
-- Command-line interface (CLI) for easy usage.
-- Enriches the original PII column with a simhash representation of the column

 ## Installation

 To install the anonymization library from source, run the following commands